NERDngo/nerdsummit2020/backend/README.md

 # Nerd Summit Heroku/Google Sheets backend

 The goal is to provide a backend service to serve Google Sheets data.
-This is composed of two parts: a Google Sheets script that will send data to the server everytime there's an update to the sheet.
-And an express server that receives that data, saves it to a database, and serves the most recent data as Json.
+This is composed of two parts: a Google Sheets script that will instigate a fetch from the server everytime there's an update to the sheet.
+The express server fetches from Google Sheets, saves it to a database, and serves the most recent data as Json.

-## The Secret
-In order to prevent anyone from POSTing data to the server and having it serve that data on the site, we include a very simple password check.

-- The Google Sheets script sends a custom header `X-Secret` with a password.
-- In the set up of the Heroku application we set the same password as the `SECRET` environmental variable.
-- Any POST requests that come to the server without the proper secret are promptly rejected.

-As long at the password remains secret and hard to guess (very long and randomized), this should serve to secure the application.
-In this scenario, the largest security concern is access to the Google Sheets script.
-If the password is hard-coded here, and can be viewed, it could be used to bypass the security and pollute the site.

 ## Heroku
 Heroku provides a server and database that can be used to host the express application.
 Limits to the free account are 550 hours of "dyno hours" (this can be increased to 1000 for a verified account).
 It sleeps after 30 minutes of no use, and there are limits to the database size.
 There may be other limits that should be accounted for.